solo-io/supergloo/docs/content/reference/cli/meshctl_describe_traffictarget.md

 ```
       --kubeconfig string    path to the kubeconfig from which the management cluster will be accessed
       --kubecontext string   name of the kubeconfig context to use for the management cluster
-      --namespace string     namespace that Service TrafficTarget Hub is installed in (default "service-mesh-hub")
+      --namespace string     namespace that Service TrafficTarget Hub is installed in (default "gloo-mesh")
 ```

 ### SEE ALSO